dmantione/swinsid/README.md

 # How to build

 It is assumed that you are building on a Linux system.
 You need to have cross AVR binutils and avr-libc installed.
-On OpenSuSE this can be installed with this command (run as root):
+On (Open)SuSE this can be installed with this command (run as root):

 zypper install cross-avr-binutils avr-libc